chammaaomar/chammaaomar.github.io/_posts/2020-01-27-headFirstC.md

 This will result in allocating 4 bytes of memory in the stack[^3], and copying the contents of the string literal unto the stack.
 Now, you can modify it.
 Thus, if you use `char*`, you are declaring a pointer to read-only memory, whereas declaring with `char str[]`, you copy its content to read-write memory in the stack.
 A bit tricky.

-Alternatively, if you need to copy a string at run-time, *i.e.* dynamically, you cannot use the `char[]` declaration, because that requires the size to be a compile-time constant, and as we saw above, if you use `char*`, it is just a pointer to some other location in memory, perhaps ROM, so you do not own your data and it can be easily overwritten.
-Thus, C offers `strdup`.
+Alternatively, if you need to copy a string at run-time, *i.e.* dynamically, you cannot use the `char[]` declaration; such a declaration requires the array size to be a known at compile-time, and as we saw above, if you use `char*`, it is just a pointer to some other location in memory, perhaps ROM, so you do not own your data and it can be easily overwritten.
+Thus, C offers `strdup` in header `<string.h>`.
 This has signature `char * strdup(const char* str)` and returns a pointer to the dynamically allocated memory on heap where a copy of `str` is made.
 Since it is on the heap, do not forget to de-allocate with `free`.
 But there you have it, that is how strings are copied in C, both on the stack and heap.

 ### Expressions have values